Agency Information Guide

 All feedback and complaints are dealt with confidentially and personal information is managed in accordance with the privacy protection principles in the PPIP Act.
 Further information about how the IPC handles personal information is available in the IPC Privacy Management Plan.

-You can provide feedback by using the contact details contained in section 3.1 of this document.
+You can provide feedback by using the contact details contained in section 3 of this document.\

 The IPC uses a range of approaches to deliver the compliance activities identified as necessary to achieve regulatory objectives and to influence long-term cultural change for better information access by agencies.

 This involves the examination of process and legislative requirements to inform development of regulatory activities and resources.
-The development of individual regulatory activities creates an opportunity for meaningful engagement with both agencies and citizens in raising awareness and understanding of the GIPA Act.
-The engagement is designed to be achieved through the mechanisms outlined in section 4.2 of this AIG.
+The development of individual regulatory activities creates an opportunity for meaningful engagement with both agencies and members of the public in raising awareness and understanding of the GIPA Act.
+The engagement is designed to be achieved through the mechanisms outlined in section 4 of this AIG.

-Through the review of agency decisions and complaints received, the public plays an important role in informing the Information Commissioner on systemic issues, themes and developing trends, and informs the development of the IPC Regulatory Plan each year.
+Through the review of agency decisions and complaints received, the public plays an important role in informing the Information Commissioner on systemic issues, themes and developing trends.

 In addition, the IPC welcomes other feedback from the public on agency compliance, including concerns about accessing information under the GIPA Act.